gdiaz384/vEncode/README.md

 ## Release Notes:

 - Intended use case is to set lots of videos to encode and come back later to do the subs (Aegisub/SubtitleEdit) and fix the metainfo (mkvmerge-gui).
 - Important: When processing files containing only video or files that mkvmerge just doesn't like (wmv, asf, avs -avisynth scripts-), set the AudioCodec to "none" to process only the video.
+See the example usage below.
+- Important (for avisynth users): Remember that the architecture of avisynth must match the architecture of the invoked ffmpeg executable.
+To invoke the correct one automatically, on a 64-bit system using Avisynth+, use a 64-bit cmd (the normal one) or for the 32-bit Avisynth use: C:\Windows\sysWOW64\cmd.exe
+- Also: (for avisynth users) the encode executable's (x264.exe/x265.exe) architecture does not have to match.
+Feel free to copy x265-10.exe/x265-12.exe from the x64 folder to the x86 folder.
 -If downloading from github manually (instead of using an official release.zip) remember to change the line ending format from Unix back to Windows using Notepad++.
 - 8-bit encodes can use either ffmpeg.exe or x264-8.exe/x265-8.exe but 10/12 bit encoding always require x264-10.exe/x264-12.exe and x265-10.exe/x265-12.exe
 - The following OS architecture charts lists the default compatibility of the provided binaries with various bit depths.
 If the required binary is not provided (marked as "No" on the chart) and needed, compile/obtain one and place into bin/x86 or bin/x64.